MiT Program Overview

 - Year one: three quarters of daytime coursework with weekly classroom practicum experiences, including observation and interactions with K-12 students

-- Year two: fall and spring student teaching and winter daytime coursework
+- Year two: fall and spring student teaching quarters, winter daytime coursework

 The program is a total of 96 quarter credits.
-There are no evening, weekend, or summer quarter courses.
+There are no night, weekend, or summer quarter courses.

 Year One: Setting the Foundation

-All your coursework is taken in a single full-time interdisciplinary program, much like Evergreen undergraduate programs.
+All your coursework is taken in a single, 16 credits per quarter, interdisciplinary program, much like Evergreen undergraduate programs.
 There are no separate courses.
-All teaching candidates learn together with a group of faculty, meeting three days a week.

 Learning the basics